 Significant investments in equipment are necessary in order to maintain technological competitiveness in the PCB industry.
-During the three years ended December 31, 2016, we invested approximately \$5 million in machinery and equipment for that purpose.
+During the three years ended December 31, 2017, we invested approximately \$703,000 in machinery and equipment for that purpose.

 Manufacturing Capabilities.
 We have the capability to manufacture PCBs having in excess of 36 layers, flex-rigid boards, blind and buried vias and designs using materials as thin as 1 mil.
 We are able to produce short runs of five to 30 units of simple type PCBs within four to five working days, and a few hundred units within ten working days, and are capable of producing such number of boards within five working days when production line scheduling permits.
 During 2007, we applied new technologies to enable us to manufacture "via-in-pad" multilayer PCBs, microvia filling, through hole via filling and copper overplating.
 In July 2012, we purchased a new Orbotech ParagonTM Laser Direct Imaging, or LDI, system for increasing capacity and shortening production time and improving product time-to-market.
 In 2012, we also acquired and installed a new Hakuto Cut-Sheet-Laminator and the latest Chemplate Indubond model.
 In 2014 and in the beginning of 2015 we acquired a complete set of two Lauffer hot presses and one cold press, a line for outer layer surface preparation, a laser router and a second Hakuto cut-sheet-laminator (refurbished).
 These machines improve the outer layer accuracy and the registration between the inner-layers.
-During 2015, we installed the new Orbotech Diamond DI for solder mask imaging, which improves the solder mask registration and accuracy.
-Our new equipment enables us to offer our customers solutions and participate in bids in which we were not able to participate in the past.

-We continue to utilize advanced registration technologies and to improve the copper etching accuracy to comply with new specifications and requirements of our customers and potential customers.
+During 2015, we installed the new Orbotech Diamond DI for solder mask imaging, which improves the solder mask registration technologies and to improve the copper etching accuracy to comply with new specifications and requirements of our customers and potential customers.
 We receive orders for production with turnaround times of generally between several days to two months.